Amet13/ODYSSEY/Documentation/CLI.md

 - Run reservations using your export token with `--hide` flag for privacy.
 - Upload logs for debugging.

-**See `.github/workflows/scheduled-reservations.yml` pipeline** for the complete automation setup.
+See `.github/workflows/scheduled-reservations.yml` for the complete automation setup.

-> **💡 Privacy Tip:** The workflow uses the `--hide` flag to protect sensitive information in public logs while still allowing you to track reservation status.

 ## 🔒 Security & Best Practices